 The Arizona Extension says pre-construction liquid chemical barriers are the industry standard.

 Following a termite inspection, a termiticide is applied to the soil within the foundation footprint before concrete is poured.

-After construction, soil treatments around the wooden structures in a trench, dug 6 inches wide and 12 inches deep.
+After construction, soil treatments are applied around the wooden structures in a trench, dug 6 inches wide and 12 inches deep.
 Chemicals used in the trenching will either repel or kill the termites.